Granigan/dungeongenerator/documents/implementation.md

 - The code is not optimised in the least, and there's probably a lot of work that could be done to improve the efficiency.

+- A lot of the Crawler functionality was left into the DungeonMap object.
+This should be refactored away for tidier code.

 ## Information Sources